LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 2
+# Rust Code Challenges: Challenge 3

-Your challenge is to implement a function, `unique()`, that takes a vector of floating point numbers (`Vec<f32>`) and returns a list that only contains unique values.
+Your challenge is to implement a function, `info()`, that can take any text type and print its contents to the console.

 ## Testing your code